DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 SonarCloud is used for static code analysis during Continuous Integration pipelines in FCP.

-A [Defra organisation](https://sonarcloud.io/organizations/defra) has been created and developers will need to be added to it using their GitHub account.
+FCP projects are hosted in the SonarCloud [Defra organisation](https://sonarcloud.io/organizations/defra).
+Within the Defra organisation an FCP group has been created to manage access to all FCP projects.

+In order to be added to the FCP group:

+1. Sign up to SonarCloud with your GitHub account
-Contact one of Defra's Principal Developers to arrange access.
+1. Contact one of Defra's Principal Developers to be added to the FCP group

 ## Azure DevOps (ADO)